 Corporate Finance (LAW-856-001)

-This course is designed to familiarize the student with basic concepts of corporate finance, including certain valuation methodologies, related accounting concepts and legal and administrative requirements.
-It will focus on the lawyer’s role in corporate practice, dealing primarily with public companies, debt and equity financings and the terms and provisions of relevant instruments, such as preferred stock, subordinated debentures, warrants, stock options and various classes of common and preferred stock.
-It also will cover various aspects of mergers and acquisitions, control transactions and anti-takeover defenses to the extent time permits.
+This course is a survey style course designed to familiarize the student with basic concepts of corporate finance, including certain valuation methodologies, related accounting concepts and legal and administrative requirements.
+The course will be taught by the Socratic method and require substantial participation by all students.
+It will focus on the lawyer’s role in a corporate finance law practice, dealing primarily with public companies, debt and equity financings and the terms and provisions of certain financial instruments, such as preferred stock, subordinated debentures, warrants, stock options and various classes of common and preferred stock.
+It may also cover various aspects of securities regulation and mergers and acquisitions (“M&A”), control transactions and anti-takeover defenses to the extent time permits.

 Textbooks and Other Materials